joplin/plugin-victor/README.md

 ## More info

-All notes, notebooks, attachments and tags are deleted.
+All notes, notebooks, attachments, tags and revisions are deleted.

-Note revisions however will **not** be deleted and those can potentially be large.
-To delete them too, go to **Configuration** > **Note History** and select "Disable note history".
-You might want to close and restart the application to ensure the note revisions are deleted too.

 ## License